Linear stability of discrete shock profiles for systems of conservation laws: Introduction

 \item In \cite{Jennings}, Jennings focuses on the particular case of \textit{monotone} schemes for \textit{scalar} conservation laws.
 The main results are the existence and uniqueness of continuous one-parameter family of discrete shock profiles with rational speeds and a proof of nonlinear orbital stability for them when they are associated with Lax shocks.
-In this paper, no weakness assumption on the associated shocks is introduced. \end{itemize} Compared with the nonlinear stability theory for viscous shock profiles \cite{ZH} or for semi-discrete shock profiles \cite{BenzoniHuotRousset,BeckHupkesSandstedeZumbrun}, we hope to prove that spectrally stable discrete shock profiles verify nonlinear orbital stability.
-This new result would generalize the previously cited article by proving a result of nonlinear stability for systems of conservation laws, for a fairly large family of finite difference schemes, whilst avoiding to introduce a weakness assumption on the shocks.
+In this paper, no weakness assumption on the associated shocks is introduced. \end{itemize} Compared with the nonlinear stability theory for viscous shock profiles \cite{ZH} or for semi-discrete shock profiles \cite{BenzoniHuotRousset,BeckHupkesSandstedeZumbrun}, one can hope to prove that spectrally stable discrete shock profiles associated with stationary Lax shocks verify nonlinear orbital stability in some well-chosen Banach space, at least when the numerical scheme introduces some numerical viscosity.
+This new result would generalize the previously cited articles by proving a result of nonlinear stability that holds for \emph{systems} of conservation laws, for a fairly large family of finite difference schemes, while avoiding to introduce a weakness assumption on the shocks.
+This would answer Open problem 5.3 of \cite{Serre}.

-Just like in \cite{ZH,BenzoniHuotRousset,BeckHupkesSandstedeZumbrun}, proving that spectral stability implies nonlinear orbital stability relies on an accurate description of the Green's function (defined below by \eqref{defGreenTempo}) associated with the operator obtained by linearizing the numerical scheme about the discrete shock profiles.
-The main result of the present paper provides such an accurate description (see Theorem \ref{th:Green}).
-We have not yet proven that specral stability implies nonlinear stability, however the description of the semi-group associated with the linearized operator deduced by Theorem \ref{th:Green} already allows us to quite simply prove linear orbital stability (see Theorem \ref{thStab}).
-We hope to prove the nonlinear stability result in a future paper.
+Just like in \cite{ZH,MasciaZumbrun,BenzoniHuotRousset,BeckHupkesSandstedeZumbrun}, proving that spectral stability implies nonlinear orbital stability can essentially be separated in three steps: \begin{enumerate} \item We first need to precisely describe the long time behavior of the temporal Green's function $\Gcc(n,j_0,j)$ (defined below by \eqref{defGreenTempo}) associated with the operator $\Lcc$ (defined below by \eqref{def:linearizedScheme}) obtained by linearizing the numerical scheme about the spectrally stable discrete shock profile.
+We also need an accurate description of the discrete derivative $\Gcc(n,j_0,j)-\Gcc(n,j_0-1,j)$ of the Green's function. \item One can then use this description of the Green's function and its discrete derivative to prove decay estimates in suitable Banach spaces (for instance weighted $\ell^r$-spaces) for the families of operators $(\Lcc^n)_{n\in\N}$ and $\left(\Lcc^n\left(Id-\Tc\right)\right))_{n\in\N}$ where the shift operator $\Tc$ is defined by \eqref{def:Tc}.
+This amount to proving a linear stability result for the studied discrete shock profile. \item Finally, one can use the decay estimates obtained in the second point to hopefully conclude a nonlinear orbital stability result in suitable norms. \end{enumerate}